chocorho/Linux-Tycoon-3-Solver/README.md

 I have **my own pre-decided strategy** that I believe will win the game automatically, but I'd like to confirm that this is the case.
 Therefore, I could code up my existing strategy and leave it running until I reach a certain threshold (51% market share).

-## Approach 2: Reinforcement Learning (an extension of pytorch in python 3)
+## Approach 2: Reinforcement Learning (pytorch extension, python 3)

 Wouldn't it be impressive to *automatically derive* efficient strategies for playing the game over time?